Camila Cabello: Early life and education

+She spent much of her early life moving back and forth between Mexico and Cuba.
+She identifies as "Cuban-Mexican".

-Mexico, this is where my mom and dad met, so without this city, I wouldn’t exist...
-Tonight I’m at home...
-Many talk a lot about my Cuban side, but don't forget that I’m also very, very Mexican.
+Mexico, this is where my mom and dad met, so without this city, I wouldn't exist...
+Tonight I'm at home...
+Many talk a lot about my Cuban side, but don't forget that I'm also very, very Mexican.

 — – Cabello at the HSBC Hera Festival 2024, in Mexico City.

-When Cabello was between 6 and 7, she relocated to Miami, Florida with her mother, crossing the border from Mexico to the United States and taking a 36-hour Greyhound bus-ride to Miami, after waiting only one day at the border before being granted permission to enter the US.
+When Cabello was between 6 and 7, she relocated to Miami, Florida with her mother, crossing the border from Mexico to the United States and taking a 36-hour Greyhound bus ride to Miami, after waiting only one day at the border before being granted permission to enter the US.
 Cabello was told by her mother that she was going to Walt Disney World as an incentive to go to the US; they moved into the home of Cabello's grandfather's colleague, who would later become her godmother.
 Cabello's mother took night courses to study English.
-Cabello's father was unable to obtain a visa at the time, and joined the family approximately 18 months later; upon his arrival in the country, he would work washing cars in front of Dolphin Mall.
+Cabello's father was unable to obtain a visa at the time, and joined the family approximately 18 months later.

 Cabello's mother—a trained architect with a degree earned in Cuba—initially worked at Marshalls, stacking shoes, until one day, two other Cuban women approached her at work and told her that they had a brother who worked in architecture; she was told that the brother needed someone who worked in AutoCAD, and Cabello's mother learned the program in a week.
 In time, she had earned enough money to move out of her father's colleague's house and into an apartment with her children.
 Cabello's mother and father eventually formed a construction company named after Camila and Sofia.
 Cabello acquired American citizenship in 2008.

 Cabello attended Miami Palmetto High School, but left during the 2012–2013 school year (while she was in 9th grade) to pursue her singing career.
 Later, she earned her high school diploma.